 There was this wacky little cabinet space on the back side of our breakfast bar that we had also been wondering how to maximize.
 The cabinets are plenty large in height and width, but they’re only about 5 inches deep.
 They’re also at floor level.
 So they turned out to be a perfect little hiding spot for art supply central.

 My main goals for the supplies were to first and foremost keep them easily organizable, so the kids could help keep it clean.
 I also wanted to be able to see everything at once, so nothing got forgotten.
-And I wanted the kids to be able to access things by themselves, pull out buckets of crayons or scissors or tape, and feel like they could do an art project by themselves from start to finish.
+And I wanted the kids to be able to access things by themselves.
+Then they could have the option to do an art project by themselves from start to finish.